pepov/k8sblog/_posts/2022-03-31-go-testing-in-kubernetes-api-und-gophercloud-en.md

 }
 ```

 This function will test the PointInTimeRecovery function (PITR).
-The Testhelper (th) starte the web server.
+The Testhelper (th) starts the web server.
 To the URI `/instances/recovery` we post `exampleRestorePITROpts`.
 This contains the InstanceID and RestoreTime, what the function returns:

 ```go
 func exampleRestorePITROpts() backups.RestorePITROpts {